viamrobotics/docs/docs/components/input-controller/_index.md

 weight: 60
 type: "docs"
 no_list: true
-description: "An input controller, like a gamepad or joystick, is a device humans use to control a robot's actions."
+description: "An input controller, like a gamepad or joystick, is a device humans use to control a machine's actions."
 tags: ["input controller", "components"]
 icon: "/icons/components/controller.svg"
 modulescript: false